 - 13 ACC Tournament championships

-- 43 NBA Draft selections, including 23 in the first round
+- 45 NBA Draft selections, including 25 in the fi rst round